alchemycodelab/201d-spring-2017/class-16-project-week-1/README.md

       * Push it to GitHub and [add your team members as Collaborators](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/).

 Make a plan, and get to work!
-Note: today through Wednesday you should be focusing on your project's functionality.
+Note: today through Wednesday you should be focusing on your web site's functionality.
 Don't style things beyond what's absolutely neccessary.